Did you know you will be fined or face other penalties if you are caught driving without insurance in Ontario?

 (3) Every owner or lessee of a motor vehicle who,

-The fine for driving without it in Ontario varies based on the offense :
+The fine for driving without it in Ontario varies based on the offence:

-As part of your first offense for driving without insurance, your driver’s license will be suspended for a minimum of 30 days.
-You could lose your driver’s license for up to one year.
+As part of your first offence for driving without insurance, your driver’s licence will be suspended for a minimum of 30 days.
+You could lose your driver’s licence for up to one year.

 There are no demerit points for driving without insurance.
 But, as stated above, you will be fined.